0 hidden charges. 0 forex

 Why Are Dividends Paid?

-If the company has made adequate profits, it can pay dividends to its shareholders.
+• Availability of funds: If a company makes adequate profits, it can pay dividends to its shareholders.

-Suppose the company’s peers have been regularly paying dividends.
-In that case, it must also keep up with the prevalent trends to keep shareholders from liquidating their holdings and moving on to competitor companies.
+• Industry trends: Companies must keep up with prevalent trends to keep shareholders from liquidating their holdings and moving on to competitor companies.
+Example: In early 2023, investors were flocking towards dividend-yielding stocks due to market volatility.

 Concepts To Know Before Investing In a Dividend Stock

-A dividend payout ratio reflects how much the company is willing to give out to its shareholders compared to what it retains for its functions.
-A company's maturity, growth, expansion plans and debt determine whether dividends are paid out.
+• Dividend payout ratio: The ratio of total dividends paid to net income or total earnings, indicating how much the company is willing to give out to its shareholders compared to what it retains for its functions.

 Important Dividend Payment Dates

-The date a company notifies its shareholders via a press release that dividends have been declared.
+1. Declaration Date: This is when a company tells its shareholders through a press release that dividends have been declared.

-When a company declares its dividends, it also sets a record date.
-It's when all eligible shareholders within the company's records are entitled to receive dividends.
+2. Record Date: When a company declares its dividends, it also sets a record date.
+On this day, eligible shareholders within the company's records can receive dividends.

-The date on which the actual payout occurs is usually one month after the record date.
-Shareholders expecting a dividend payout can check their bank balances on this date.
-These days, SMS and emails get sent out when the payment is going to be made.
+4. Payment Date: The actual payout occurs on this date, usually about a month after the record date.
+Shareholders can check their bank balances on this date.
+Nowadays, SMS and emails are sent out when the payment is going to be made.

 Conclusion